EricMFischer/personal-website/content/home/experience.md

   location = "University of California, Los Angeles" date_start = "2019-03-01"
   date_end = ""
-  description = """Contributed to several research projects that apply MCMC sampling and generative models to various vision and language tasks.
-Currently work on multi-agent systems for a smart society
+  description = """Contribute to several NLP and generative modeling research projects with PhD students and other engineers

-  * Generative Modeling
-  * Computer Vision
-  * Natural Language Processing
   """

 [[experience]]